particuleio/website/content/blog/thanos-monitoring.en.md

 #### Observee cluster

-Observee cluster are Kubernetes cluster with minimal prometheus/thanos installation that are going to be queried by the Observer cluster
+Observee clusters are Kubernetes clusters with minimal Prometheus/Thanos installation that are going to be queried by the Observer cluster

 Prometheus operator is running with: